DynamicBitsTech/Larabit/README.md

 ### Interface Service Provider

-If you've executed the `larabit:install` command and generated the `InterfaceServiceProvider`, include it in your `config/app.php` file as follows:
+If you've executed the `larabit:install` command and generated the `InterfaceServiceProvider`, include it in `config/app.php` for `Laravel 10 or older versions` as follows:

 ```php
 'providers' => [